testit-tms/adapters-java/testit-adapter-junit5/Readme.md

 `TMS_TEST_RUN_ID` - id of the created test-run in TMS instance

+> TMS_TEST_RUN_ID is optional.
+If it's not provided than it creates automatically.

 `TMS_TEST_RUN_NAME` - name of new test-run

+> TMS_TEST_RUN_NAME is optional.
+If it's not provided than it generates automatically.

 `TMS_ADAPTER_MODE` - mode of adapter.
 Default value - 0